Planning family holidays with children

 You might need to remind your child about rules and routines on holiday.
 For example, only go swimming with an adult, always wear sunscreen and a hat outside, or always tell parents where you’re going.

 A break from routine can affect how much sleep children can get.
 And if children aren’t getting enough sleep, it can make it harder for them – and for you – to enjoy family travel.
-Read more about sleep routines and travelling with children.
+Read more about sleep and travelling with children.

 International holidays with kids